Handling a Detection

 - “Identical detections” does not always mean “identical words”.
 Incorrect spacing between a day and a month, for example, applies to any date.

 - The automatic correction of identical cases can be disabled from the General Panel of the Corrector Settings.
-The Correct these cases command in the context (right click) menu can always be invoked to batch-correct a specific group of identical cases.
+The Correct these cases command can always be invoked to batch-correct a specific group of identical cases; access this command in the context (right click) menu or in Antidote’s Detections menu.

 Tooltip | Icon | Mouse | Context Menu | Keyboard |